functionalepigenomics/Ref-genome-updates-benefit-DNAm-study/README.md

 This repository contains codes codes to reproduce the results and figures published in the paper

-Complete Reference Genome and Pangenome Expand Biologically Relevant Information for Genome-Wide DNA Methylation Analysis Using Short-Read Sequencing and Array Data
+"Complete Reference Genome and Pangenome Expand Biologically Relevant Information for Genome-Wide DNA Methylation Analysis Using Short-Read Sequencing and Array Data"